MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

     test = spark.createDataFrame(data.frame.drop(['target'], axis=1))
     ```

-3. **Create an `MLFlowTransformer` object to load the model for inferencing.** To create an `MLFlowTransformer` object for generating batch predictions, you must specify which columns from the `test` DataFrame you need as model inputs (in this case, all of them), choose a name for the new output column (in this case, `predictions`), and provide the correct model name and model version for generating those predictions.
+3. **Create an `MLFlowTransformer` object to load the model for inferencing.** To create an `MLFlowTransformer` object for generating batch predictions, you must do the following:
+  - specify which columns from the `test` DataFrame you need as model inputs (in this case, all of them)
+  - choose a name for the new output column (in this case, `predictions`),
+  - and provide the correct model name and model version for generating those predictions.

  If you're using your own model, substitute the values for the input columns, output column name, model name, and model version.

     ```Python
     from synapse.ml.predict import MLFlowTransformer